andjela31/RemoteController/README.md

 ## Features
 - Remote control of a Windows application from an Android device
-- Real-time client-server communication using socket programming
+- Real-time client-server communication using socket (TCP) programming
-- TCP socket-based networking
 - Connection management using IP address and port configuration
 - Sending control commands from client to server
 - Receiving and processing commands on the server
 - Connection status monitoring
 - User-friendly interfaces for both client and server applications
 - Synchronous communication model
+- Customizable user interface

 ## Technologies Used
 - Unity Engine (Client & Server applications)